UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 VLS covers the following:

-- vSphere, vRealize Operations, vSAN, NSX, SRM, Horizon plus all other licences captured by the vCloud Usage Meter
+- vSphere, vRealize Operations, vSAN, NSX, SRM, Horizon, plus all other licences captured by the vCloud Usage Meter

 - Existing licence bundles (Essentials Plus Kits, and so on) will be broken into their standard element licence parts